RFID Fixed Asset Tracking System of Your Valuable Inventory

 Whatever tracking technology fits your project and budget, TrackAbout offers tracking software solutions designed to bring order to the chaos of your inventory and put you in control.

 Benefits of RFID in Inventory Tracking

-The benefits of RFID asset tracking software include:
+The benefits of RFID equipment tracking software include:

 No line of sight required

 While barcodes are less expensive, they do have one significant drawback: a line of sight to each tagged item is required.
 If you can’t see it, you can’t scan it.
 RFID eliminates this problem by identifying tagged within a certain distance.